7 Best Knee Braces for Arthritis (2026) – What Actually Helps Pain

 Budget Options: Second-Hand Knee Braces

-Premium knee braces like the Össur Unloader One (~£250–£400 new) and DonJoy hinged braces (~£120–£180 new) can be expensive, especially for people who are retired, on a fixed income, trying to delay surgery, or testing a brace before committing.
+Premium knee braces (especially medical-grade hinged or unloader-style braces) can be expensive, especially for people who are retired, on a fixed income, trying to delay surgery, or testing a brace before committing.
 Second-hand braces through platforms like eBay can offer significant savings.

 Important safety requirements for used braces: